laher/yt/hugo/content/posts/templating.md

 ---
-title: "Templating Intro"
+title: "Scripting Intro"
 date: 2018-10-20T03:39:23+13:00
 toc: true
 ---

 `yt` uses the [text/template package](https://golang.org/pkg/text/template) from [Go](https://golang.org)'s standard library.

+_NOTE: although text/template is a templating language, and yt allows you to use it as such, the intention is more to use it as a scripting language.
+This allows your yaml to remain as valid yaml_

 _For querying yaml, you won't really need to understand Go templates in depth, but once you're generating yaml, then it pays to understand the dialect..._

 The following is only a primer on Go Templates, adapted from [Hugo's](https://gohugo.io) [documentation](https://gohugo.io/templates/introduction/).
 For an in-depth look into Go Templates, check the official Go docs.

-Go Templates provide an extremely simple template language that adheres to the belief that only the most basic of logic belongs in the template or view layer.
+Go Templates provide an extremely simple scripting language which we use in 2 ways:
+ * Scripting for the view layer
+ * Interpolation for individual variable within a yaml doc

 ## Basic Syntax